shafin071/covid19-analysis/README.md

 4. Accuracy of Confirmed Cases Forecast
 5. Update on Confirmed Cases Forecast (as of April 27th, 2020)

-As of April 27th 2020, the model gave a forecast for confirmed cases in South Korea with a  Mean Avwerage Percentage Error (MAPE) of 5.33%
+As of April 27th 2020, the model gave a forecast for confirmed cases in South Korea with a **Mean Average Percentage Error (MAPE) of 5.33% **

 ### NOTE: